fulpstation/fulpstation/fulp_modules/fulp_clothing/digitigrade/readme.md

 Mithrandalf - Pretty much all the original code (and sprites afaik) CyoTheProtogen - Code tweaks and modularization (does this count?)
-GuillaumePrata - Stole the equip code they used for beefmen :^) SgtHunk - Yoinked their magboots and jumpboots JohnFulpWillard - Helped my dumbass with stuff
+GuillaumePrata - Stole the equip code they used for beefmen :^) SgtHunk - Yoinked their magboot and jumpboot code Paporito - Magboot(?)
+And jumpboot sprites JohnFulpWillard - Helped my dumbass with stuff